Sumy2001/IT3232-Day02-Spring-boot-Introduction/README.md

 Hello SpringBoot

 ## Usage
--Access the endpoint /app/msg to get a simple message.
+- Access the endpoint /app/msg to get a simple message.
--This is a basic setup, and you can build upon it for further functionality.
+- This is a basic setup, and you can build upon it for further functionality.

 ## License
 This project is open source.